sneha-gireesha/bi0s_task/crypto.md

 * convert these integer back to string ``` chr (ord(charac)^13)```

 ## XOR properties
-* got to know about the main properties of XOR operator
+* got to know about some properties of XOR operator
 * here the hex is decoded into bytes ,which is then XOR into flag

 ![xor properties](<xor properties.png>)